ROCm/rocm-install-on-linux/docs/index.rst

 .. note::

-    Like AMD Instinct accelerators, AMD Radeon and Radeon Pro GPUs can be used in environments for compute purposes (no display information or graphics).
-If using AMD Radeon or Radeon Pro GPUs with ROCm for graphics-related purposes (for example, display connected), review the `Radeon installation instructions <https://rocm.docs.amd.com/projects/radeon/en/latest/index.html>`_ in the Use ROCm on Radeon GPU documentation to confirm system requirements.
+    If you’re using ROCm with AMD Radeon or Radeon Pro GPUs for graphics workloads, see the `Use ROCm on Radeon GPU <https://rocm.docs.amd.com/projects/radeon/en/latest/docs/install/native_linux/install-radeon.html>`_ documentation for installation instructions.

 .. grid:: 2